heikkilevanto/beertracker/README.md

 Although this is a personal project to scratch my own itch, I might as well release it under GPL, in case someone else finds this interesting.
 The system can handle multiple accounts, so if you ask nicely (and if I know you already) I may give you one to play with.
+A few of my friends have tried the system, on and off.
+Mostly off.

 Version 1.0 was released in Feb-2016.
 It works, and I am using it myself.
 Of course there is a small list of features I will want to add some day "real soon now".

-As of July 2019, we are at version 1.2, and I am still using this to track (almost?) all the beers I drink.
+As of June 2021, we are at version 1.3, and I am still using this to track (almost?) all the beers I drink.

 ## Installation